Submitted by Paula Lillard Preschlack

 A few weeks ago we transformed the school building into a party venue for roughly 150 alumni and their parents who came back to visit, as we do every four or five years.
 Graduates who attended Forest Bluff in the ‘80s, ‘90s, and 2000s came back and joyfully reconnected.
 This event is always amazing for the Directors because we get to hear about what our alumni are doing in their careers and see how happy they are.
 On this particular occasion, we asked former students if they would mind taking a moment to talk to a videographer about any of their thoughts on Montessori education.
 Every single alumnus we asked responded enthusiastically; Montessori graduates seem to love telling people about their experiences, especially as they reach adulthood.

 It's so beneficial for these graduates to inform children about future decisions.
 As you're growing up, many people don't know what they want to do when they're older.
 This is why it's so good to hear more about the options available to them.
-As many previous graduates have had chance to experience life, they're able to provide first-hand experiences and advice to help children decide what to do when they're older.
-Some of these graduates have enlightened the children about continuing their education to grad school.
+As many previous graduates have had a chance to experience life, they're able to provide first-hand experiences and advice to help children decide what to do when they're older.
+If they decide or if you want to pursue a career in teaching then something like the Dominican University of California online courses for teachers is a good place to start.
+Education and Educating are important, so some of these graduates have enlightened the children about continuing their education to grad school.
 This is important as the graduates are able to tell them the pros and cons.
-One of the biggest things that is always mentioned by the graduates is the debt that you leave grad school with.
+One of the biggest things that are always mentioned by the graduates is the debt that you leave grad school with.
 However, many previous students just tell children that there are ways to pay off this debt, especially by following the advice on GoFundMe (read more here).
 Hopefully, hearing about ways to handle debt will encourage more students to attend grad school.

 When our videographer—who knew nothing about Montessori—asked what we wanted him to ask the alumni, we said, “Just get them talking.
 Let them be themselves.”
 They had no trouble sharing!
 Over the Christmas vacation, I sifted through the footage and chose just a few minutes of clips to share with the audience at our evening presentation.
 These specific individuals went all the way through Forest Bluff, from 18 months old to age 14.
 They went to a variety of high schools: New Trier, Lake Forest Academy, Vernon Hills High School, and boarding schools.
 Some are working in their chosen careers, while others are in college, graduate school, and medical school.

 When one graduate jokes that you learn all these traits in Montessori “from the Pink Tower,” I believe what he’s saying is that the Montessori materials and how they are presented and used have a central role in the approach.
 It is through the materials that your children learn how to transform their experience into knowledge.
 And this is what I think each of these graduates is getting at here.
 As I listened to these clips, I realized it is the process of turning experience into knowledge that Montessori children learn.
 They feel that they are teaching themselves, and they develop a confidence that they can teach themselves things.
-They develop the perspective that information is not delivered to you from another person.
-Learning is not a passive experience.
+Of course, these students do have to put work in themselves, which is why they might feel like they're learning a lot of the content themselves.
+However, it's important to note that they always have the support of teaching staff and administrators who constantly strive to make themselves more resourceful for the students.
+A lot of teachers these days actually use their own time to complete online courses to ensure they continue their professional development.
+If any graduates or parents want to learn more about these courses, they can click here to learn about online courses for teachers to see what sort of things they're learning.
+By completing these courses, teachers can be more supportive of students, helping them to graduate.
+However, learning is not a passive experience.
 Rather, information is out in the world, in the materials on the shelves, in books; it is in your environment and you’ve got to find it, work with it, experience it, and then transform that experience into knowledge for yourself.
 This gives Montessori graduates a certain mindset for life.

 I relate to the feeling some of you may have when you see graduates like this, and many of us think, “That’s amazing, but I just don’t think my child will be like that.”
 We worry that our own children are somehow the exceptions, that they could not possibly ever pull it all together.
 I think this fear must be inherent in parenting.